Exercises for people with complex disabilitiesSave this item

 Sense is an organisation that supports people with complex disabilities.
-They provide regular organised activity sessions, delivered online, including yoga, boxing, dance anda variety of other activities, all specially designed for people with complex disabilities.
+They provide regular organised activity sessions, delivered online and in person, including yoga, boxing, dance anda variety of other activities, all specially designed for people with complex disabilities.
 Sense have also developed some activity resources, with guides to help people with complex disabilities to stay active.

-You can search for upcoming activity sessions on the Sense website, by clicking the button below.
+You can search for online activity sessions on the Sense website, by clicking the button below.
+All these activities for disabled people are designed to be done at home, whenever it suits you, to get you moving, creating and exploring.

 Making Walks Sensory